PoisotLab/ms_svd_networks/manuscript.md

 ![The relationship between entropy and A.) the nestedness, and B) the spectral radius of interaction networks.
 Colours indicate the different interaction types of the networks.](figures/others_v_entropy.png){#fig:other} <!--- when I one day figure out how to do idiv plot labels -->

-## The stability of a network is more than its complexity
+## Complex networks are not more robust to extinction

 <!---⬆ I really want to say that network stability is more than the sum of its parts... --->